 Understanding the Right Spelling

-The right spelling is “opened,” which is the past tense and past participle of the verb “open.”
-This word is used to describe an action that has already happened in the past, like “She opened the door” or “He opened the box.”
+The correct spelling is “opened,” which serves as both the past tense and past participle of the verb “open.”
+It is used to describe actions that have already taken place, such as “She opened the door” or “He opened the box.”
+These simple yet vivid examples help us visualize moments from everyday life, making the concept relatable and easy to grasp.

 Open or opened?